 If the answer to any of the above is yes, then the chances are that your underlay has has its day and it’s time for it to be replaced.

 As we have already mentioned above, your underlay will in most cases have a direct bearing on the longevity of your carpets, so you may think you are saving a few quid by not replacing your underlay but in the longrun you could be loosing money through the decreased life of your carpet.

-Different Types of Carpet Underlay
+What Different Types of Carpet Underlay are There?

 Sponge Rubber Underlay

-There are numerous different grades or thicknesses of this type of underlay available, from lightweight to luxury, so you can choose whichever is most suitable for your room and budget.
+There are numerous different grades or thicknesses of this type of underlay available, from thinner lightweight to thicker luxury, so you can choose whichever is most suitable for your room and budget.